Successor Feature Representations: Method: Successor Feature Representations

-In order to learn the $\xi$-function, we introduce the \textit{$\xi$-learning} update operator, which is an off-policy temporal difference method analogous to Q-learning.
-Given a transition $(s_t, a_t, s_{t+1}, \phi_t)$ the $\xi$-learning update operator is defined as:
+In order to learn the $\xi$-function, we introduce SFRQ-learning (\sfrqlearning).
+Its update operator is an off-policy temporal difference update analogous to Q-learning and SFQL.
+Given a transition $(s_t, a_t, s_{t+1}, \phi_t)$ the \sfrqlearning update operator is defined as:

 where $\bar{a}_{t+1} = \argmax_a \int_{\featspace}R(\feat)\xi^\pi(s_{t+1},a,\feat)\textrm{d}\feat$.